-DGM is a C++ library implementing various tasks in probabilistic graphical models with pairwise dependencies.
-The library aims to be used for the Markov and Conditional Random Fields (MRF / CRF), Markov Chains, Bayesian Networks, etc. Specifically, it includes a variety of methods for the following tasks:
+DGM is a cross-platform C++ library implementing various tasks in probabilistic graphical models with pairwise dependencies.
+The library aims to be used for the Markov and Conditional Random Fields (MRF / CRF), Markov Chains, Bayesian and Neural Networks, etc. Specifically, it includes a variety of methods for the following tasks:

 - Learning: Training of unary and pairwise potentials

 - Inference / Decoding: Computing the conditional probabilities and the most likely configuration

 - Parameter Estimation: Computing maximum likelihood (or MAP) estimates of the parameters

 - Evaluation / Visualization: Evaluation and visualization of the classification results

 - Data Analysis: Extraction, analysis and visualization of valuable knowledge from training data

 - Feature Extraction: Extraction of various descriptors from images, which are useful for classification

 These tasks are optimized for speed, i.e. high-efficient calculations.
 The code is written in optimized C++11, compiled with Microsoft Visual Studio and Xcode and can take advantage of multi-core processing as well as GPU computing.
 DGM is released under a BSD license and hence it is free for both academic and commercial use.